Rchou97/rchou97.github.io/_pages/cv.md

 * **De Volksbank**
   * Data Engineer (November 2023 - Present)
     * Work on expanding the cloud data lakehouse using marketing and financial data from the on-premise data warehouse within the Client Interface domain.
-    * Engineered over 30 automated data pipelines for marketing campaigns and personalised content for the De Volksbank brands using Airflow and Athena/Trino SQL.
+    * Engineered and configured over 30 automated data pipelines for marketing campaigns and personalised content for De Volksbank brands using Airflow, Python, and Athena/Trino SQL.
+    * Collaborated with technical and non-technical key stakeholders within the marketing domain to align dependencies with our data infrastructure.
-    * Onboarding new hires within the team and mentoring them in their user stories and working methods.
+    * Onboarding (non-)technical new hires within the team and mentoring them in their user stories and working methods.
-    * Used technologies: Amazon Web Services (AWS), SQL (Teradata/Trino), Jira, Confluence, GitHub, Airflow, Terraform and Python (PySpark).
+    * Used technologies: Amazon Web Services (AWS), SQL (Teradata/Athena), Jira, Confluence, GitHub, Airflow, Terraform, and Python (PySpark).
   * Junior Data Engineer BI (September 2022 - October 2023)
     * Further developing and implementing the functional data warehouse within De Volksbank.
-    * Designed, aligned, and developed new BI dashboards and features in existing BI dashboards for credit risk model monitoring within Tableau.
+    * Designed, aligned, and developed new BI dashboards and features in existing business intelligence dashboards for credit risk model monitoring within Tableau.
-    * Worked on data migrations within the on-premise data warehouse to prepare credit risk monitoring datasets using Teradata SQL and SAP PowerDesigner.
+    * Worked on data migrations within the on-premise data warehouse to prepare credit risk model monitoring datasets using Teradata SQL and SAP PowerDesigner.
     * Used technologies: SQL (Teradata), Jira, Confluence, BitBucket, SAP PowerDesigner, and Tableau.

 * **Bit Academy**
   * Part of the Team - Community Coach (January 2023 - August 2023)
     * Facilitated and coached over 20 students with coding problems for the Bit Academy Pro courses in Python, SQL, and other open-source technologies.
     * Mentored 5 students interested in a career in data by sharing industry and theoretical knowledge within the data science, data analytics, and data engineering domains.
     * Used technologies: SQL (SQLite), GitLab, and Python.

 * **Coolblue**
   * Data Science Intern (April 2022 - August 2022)
     * Worked on the weekly potential sales and demand forecast for one of the product types within Coolblue.
     * Group different products based on their sales behaviours and propose different machine learning forecasting approaches for the selected product types.
     * Used technologies: SQL (BigQuery), Jira, Confluence, GitHub, and Python.

 * **Finaps**